This post belongs to the Trello tribute with Phoenix Framework and React series.

 visit the sign up page, fill the form and submit it.
 If the data received by the

-controller is valid then we want to insert a new User
+controller is valid then we want to insert a new User into the database, sign it into the system

 and return its data along with the jwt authentication